rense/django-base-project/README.md

 ### Requirements/dependencies
 My base tools, including django-extensions, django-suit, pip-tools, bpython, fabric, etc;
 Check out https://github.com/nvie/pip-tools if you're unfamiliar with pip-tools.
 Then have a look at requirements.in for base requirements.
 The default development settings contain mysql-settings, because I'm old like that.
-Change to your likings obviously.
+Change to your liking obviously.

 - runserver_plus for development, gunicorn for staging/production;